 Emily Kidson is an award-winning contemporary jeweller whose layered, intuitively designed jewels marry bold materials with traditional craftsmanship.

-Emily makes every piece of jewellery by hand in her London studio, and each piece is the culmination of an immersive creative process.
-Her inspiration comes from anywhere and everywhere, whether a quickly-captured image from nature or the careful contemplation of a painting.
-Nature, art and architecture are particular influences, and her eye for detail informs the minimal, subtly layered aesthetic of her work.
+Her inspiration comes from anywhere and everywhere, whether a quickly-captured image or the careful contemplation of a painting.
+Nature, art and architecture are particular influences.

 Selected for IJL KickStart 2017